ccdale/s3tar/README.md

   Generates a tar archive of S3 files.

-  Files are selected by prefix and optionaly by a time-based filter.
+  Files are selected by prefix and optionally by a time-based filter.

-  You can select files via the full 's3://<bucket>/prefix/sub-dir' type path, or pass seperate options for the bucket name and prefix.
+  You can select files via the full 's3://<bucket>/prefix/sub-dir' type path, or pass separate options for the bucket name and prefix.
 A leading slash will be added to the prefix if it is missing.
 A trailing slash will be added to the prefix if it is missing and time based filtering is used.

-  if 'url' is given both 'bucket' and 'prefix' are ignored if also given.
+  If 'url' is given both 'bucket' and 'prefix' are ignored if also given.

   'profile' is the AWS CLI profile to use for accessing S3.
 If you use chaim or cca then this is the alias name for the account.